0xSh3rl0ck/0xSh3rl0ck.github.io/_posts/CTF-WriteUp/2022-07-10-Cyber Defenders - Pwned-DC.md

 # #11	Which volatility 2 profile should be used to analyze the memory image?

-we will use volatility to analyze the memory image, so we will use the `imageinfo` plugin to give us the profile. we will notice that there are too many profiles suggested so we need to make sure from the profile.
+We will use volatility to analyze the memory image, so we will use the `imageinfo` plugin to give us the profile.
+We will notice that too many profiles are suggested, so we must ensure from the profile.

 [![17](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/17.PNG)](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/17.PNG)

-here I will use vol3 to get the profile smartly :D. we can dump the registry hive `HKEY_LOCAL_MACHINE\Software` using vol3 and then analyze it to get the right profile. so first I start with the `windows.registry.hivelist.HiveList` plugin to list available registry hives.
+Here I will use vol3 to get the profile smartly :D. we can dump the registry hive `HKEY_LOCAL_MACHINE\Software` using vol3 and then analyze it to get the right profile.
+So first, I start with the `windows.registry.hivelist.HiveList` plugin to list available registry hives.

 [![18](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/18.PNG)](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/18.PNG)

-then we need to dump the Software Registry hive. so I used the `windows.registry.hivelist` plugin to dump it.
+Then we need to dump the Software Registry hive.
+So I used the `windows.registry.hivelist` plugin to dump it.

 [![19](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/19.PNG)](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/19.PNG)

-then we need to analyze the registry. we can use Registry Explorer for that. then to get the right profile we can go to the key `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion` we will see subkeys which are `CurrentBuild=14393` and `ProductName=Windows Server 2016 Standard Evaluation` that's all we need, then we are now Sure from the right profile.
+Then we need to analyze the registry.
+We can use Registry Explorer for that.
+Then to get the right profile, we can go to the key `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion`.
+We will see subkeys which are `CurrentBuild=14393` and `ProductName=Windows Server 2016 Standard Evaluation` that's all we need, then we are now Sure from the right profile.

 [![60](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/60.PNG)](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/60.PNG)